-- g.
-About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)? [help] After redevelopment, Parcel 3A will be 74-percent.
-Per the BelRed code and Master Development Plan Conditions of Approval, the Spring District site cannot exceed 75-percent impervious lot coverage site-wide.
-See the accompanying Impervious Lot Coverage Memo (JMJ TEAM, 2018) for an updated impervious lot coverage calculation of projects within the Spring District. - h.
+g.
+About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)? [help]

+After construction, the proposal area will be 74.8-percent impervious.
+Per the BelRed code and Master Development Plan Conditions of Approval, the Spring District site as a whole cannot exceed 75-percent impervious lot coverage and is not required on a parcel-by-parcel or phase-by-phase basis.

+h.
 Proposed measures to reduce or control erosion, or other impacts to the earth, if any: [help] The project proponent will prepare and implement a construction stormwater pollution prevention plan (CSWPPP) per Washington State Department of Ecology requirements and a Temporary Erosion and Sediment Control (TESC) per Bellevue City Code 23.76.

 The plans will identify Best Management Practices (BMPs) to minimize stormwater flows, prevent soil erosion, capture water-borne sediment from exposed soils, and protect water quality from on-site pollutant sources.
-These BMPs include an erosion control plan prepared in accordance with City of Bellevue standards and the Stormwater Management Manual for Western Washington.
+These BMPs include an erosion control plan prepared in accordance with

+City of Bellevue standards and the Stormwater Management Manual for Western Washington.
 The City of Bellevue Storm and Surface Water Engineering Standards provides guidance to prevent erosion downstream of construction sites.
 In accordance with the NPDES permit, a Certified Erosion Control Lead (CERCL) will be on-site during construction.